Skip to Content

 The most expensive diamond recently found in Arkansas is the one known as Kirnard’s Diamond, weighing 9.07 carats.
 It was discovered in late 2020 at the Crater of Diamonds State Park, Murfreesboro, Pike County, by an enthusiast.

-Considering that a similar diamond, known as the Amarillo Starlight, weighing 7.54 carats, had an estimated price of at least $150,000, the Kirnard’s Diamond may well be around the $200,000 mark.
+Considering that a similar diamond, known as the Amarillo Starlight, weighing 7.54 carats, had an estimated price of at least $150,000, the Kirnard’s Diamond may be around the $200,000 mark.

 What is Arkansas State Rock?